openplanet-nl/nadeoapi-docs/docs/meet/matchmaking/player-status.md

 - See the [glossary](/glossary#matchmaking-type) for a list of available matchmaking types and their IDs.
 - This endpoint is only useful with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
+- The response field `"currentHeartbeat"` will be an object with the same data received as when sending a [heartbeat](/meet/matchmaking/heartbeat) request.

 ---